FairgateLabs/rust-bitvmx-transaction-monitor/README.md

 ## Features

 - **Status Updates**: Get notifications when monitored transactions receive new confirmations
-- **Blockchain Synchronization**: Automatically syncs with the Bitcoin blockchain on every tick.
+- **Blockchain Synchronization**: Automatically syncs with the Bitcoin blockchain on every tick
 - **Persistence**: Monitoring state is preserved across restarts

 ## Architecture